 Even in the more managed areas of the Park, conservation care

 threads through at many levels.
 Native trees provide shade

-now provides habitat for the threatened West Indian Whistling
+habitat for the threatened West Indian Whistling Duck (Dendrocygna

-Even an unremarkable area of landscape plantings may turn out
+Even an unremarkable area of landscape is a managed areas of

-as a security against the potential extinction of the
+are held as a security against the potential extinction of the